andavi/fullstackopen2022/README.md

 # [Full Stack open 2022](https://fullstackopen.com/en/)

-### Deep Dive Into MOdern Web Developmemt
+## Deep Dive Into MOdern Web Developmemt

-Generously opened up to the public from University of Helsinki :ty
+:pray: Generously opened up *freely* to the public from University of Helsinki

 ----

-## Some course informations
+### Submitting Exercises

-- And very functional file structure for the submission repo is:
+Here is an example of a very functional file structure for the submission repo:

 ```txt
 part0